Tag Archives: Visit Winona

 MRT Day-7 from St Paul to Frontenac

-As the Mississippi River Trail leaves the St Paul area, the route tentatively detours to the south to Hastings.
-To get a better feel for what’s ahead after leaving St. Paul, watch the 6th video clip here.
+As the Mississippi River Trail leaves the St. Paul area, it tentatively detours south to Hastings.
+To get a better feel for what’s ahead after leaving St. Paul, watch the sixth video clip here.
 The paved trail out of South St. Paul will connect to the Mississippi River Regional Trail, allowing cyclists a direct route to our next river town.

 This new trail near Schaar’s Bluff is completed on the far end and will take cyclists into downtown Hastings’s historic district.
-You can find more about Hastings in our At-A-Glance article and a place to stop for cool refreshments or a meal.
+You can find more about Hastings in our At-A-Glance article, as well as a place to stop for cool refreshments or a meal.

 Rolling into Hastings